RoyRoden/CTScanVisualiser/README.md

 * Texture3D_VFXGraph - this gameobject relies on VFX graph to generate a volume of particles which colours are samples from a 3D texture.
 * Texture3D_Shader - this gameobject uses a shader (copied directly from the 3D Texture Unity documentation) to render it.

+When used in combination with the Unity Virtual Camera app, you can use a compatible iOS device to "slice" through the volume of particles by moving the device.

+* Unity Virtual Camera manual: https://docs.unity.cn/Packages/com.unity.live-capture@2.0/manual/virtual-camera.html

 Notes:
 * Source images must all be of the same size when generating a 3D Texture.
 * Tested with 88 256x256 images on a gaming laptop equipped with an NVIDIA RTX 3080 graphics card.